Precise Runtime Analysis for Plateau Functions: Preliminaries and Notation

-Markov chains are a widely used tool for the runtime analysis of evolutionary algorithms.
+\subsection{Absorbing Markov Chains \footnote{In this subsection we use a standard notation for the absorbing Markov chains such as $N$ for the fundamental matrix, $P$ for the transition matrix and $Q$ for the transient-to-transient transition matrix.
+In the rest of the paper for the reader's convenience we redefine these common and easy-to-remember symbols to denote the objects we work with most frequently.}} Markov chains are a widely used tool for the runtime analysis of evolutionary algorithms (see, e.g.,~\cite{Muhlenbein93,Suzuki95,Rudolph96}).
 In this work we only regard \emph{absorbing} Markov chains.
-A Markov chain is called absorbing if there is a subset $S'$ of the set of its states $S$ such that \begin{enumerate} \item [(1)] for every state $s_1 \in S$ there exists a state $s_2 \in S'$ such that there exists a path of transitions with positive probabilities from $s_1$ to $s_2$ (we call $s_2$ an \emph{absorbing} state) and \item [(2)] for every absorbing state $s \in S'$ the probability to leave this state is zero. \end{enumerate}
+A Markov chain is called absorbing if there is a subset $S'$ of the set of its states $S$ such that \begin{enumerate} \item [(1)] for every state $s_1 \in S$ there exists a state $s_2 \in S'$ such that there exists a path of transitions with positive probabilities from $s_1$ to $s_2$ (we call $s_2$ an \emph{absorbing} state) and \item [(2)] for every absorbing state $s \in S'$ the probability to leave this state is zero. \end{enumerate} The non-absorbing states (the states in $S \setminus S'$) are called the \emph{transient states}.

 Absorbing chains appear naturally in runtime analysis.
 When taking as states of the Markov chain the possible states of the algorithm, we can assume the optima to be absorbing.
 The runtime of the algorithm is the number of transitions in the chain until it reaches an absorbing state.
 We only regard absorbing Markov chains with exactly one absorbing state.